Resocio/resoc-wordpress-plugin/readme.txt

 === Key features ===

 * **WYSIWYG editor for Facebook and LinkedIn** No more guess work, you know exactly what to expect when your content is shared.
 * **Brand awareness** Your logo was invisible all those years...
-Now your posts clearly sho where they are from.
+Now your posts clearly show where they are from.
 * **Simple overlay editor** Should your logo sit on the bottom left corner?
 The top right corner?
 You decide and edit in seconds.
 * **Compatibility** We generate images that respect Facebook specifications.
-They work everywhere, including LinekdIn, Slack, etc.
+They work everywhere, including LinkedIn, Slack, etc.

 == Installation ==